norton120/Lucy/README.md

 _autonomous enabled workflow/perpetual agent for multi-tenant, multi-user applications_

+> [!IMPORTANT]
+> Read all the README.md files in Sid/sid.
+This is becoming a full port of MemGPT to a production-able library that is backend-agnositc.
+> We want light, modular and decoupled agent rendering using the brilliant paged memory design from MemGPT, but in a commerically viable implementation.
+> Autogen may or may not be the multi-agent orchestrator of choice, we'll see when we get there.

 ### Why
 We have a collection of use cases that need this.
 So Sid is the abstraction where we figure this out together.